-QUESTION: I have been diagnosed with an anxiety disorder and I am interested in holistic tools and more natural medicines to manage my anxiety.
+QUESTION FROM A READER: I have been diagnosed with an anxiety disorder and I am interested in holistic tools and more natural medicines to manage my anxiety.
 What treatment options should I bring up with my mental health provider for my treatment for anxiety?

 ANSWER: I am glad that you are being proactive about your mental health and looking at increasing the tools in your toolbox to manage anxiety and your overall mental health.
 With the pandemic, many people have been experiencing more anxiety.
 Anxiety affects 40 million adults in the US every year, making it one of the most common mental health conditions.
 Untreated anxiety can make it difficult to work, relax, get good sleep, and spend time with loved ones.